 - an investor in the $5 billion (enterprise value) acquisition of a U.S.-based, NYSE-listed utility company;

-- Entergy Corporation in connection with its sale of the James A. FitzPatrick Nuclear Power Plant in upstate New York to Exelon Generation, a subsidiary of Exelon Corporation;
+- Entergy Corporation in connection with its sale of the James A. FitzPatrick nuclear power plant in upstate New York to a subsidiary of Exelon Corporation, and the post-shutdown sales of the Pilgrim Palisades and Vermont Yankee nuclear power plants;

-- Helmerich & Payne, Inc. in its acquisition of MOTIVE Drilling Technologies, Inc.; and acquisition of Magnetic Variation Services, LLC;
+- Helmerich & Payne, Inc. in its acquisition of MOTIVE Drilling Technologies, Inc., Magnetic Variation Services, LLC and DrillScan, which is headquartered in France; and

 Mr. Sinha’s additional notable representations include: